mars-sim/mars-sim/README.md

 Currently, mars-sim supports Java 11.
 We will transition to Java 17 as JDK 17 is the next long-term support (LTS) release.

-For r5389 and onward,
 * Requires only JRE 11 for running mars-sim
 * Requires only JDK 11 (or openjdk 11) for compiling binary

-For r5274 and onward,
-* Requires JRE 14 for running mars-sim
-* Requires JDK 14 (or openjdk 14) for compiling binary

-For r5217 and onward,
-* Requires JRE 12 for running mars-sim
-* Requires JDK 12 (or openjdk 12) for compiling binary

-For r4945 and onward,
-* Requires JRE 11 for running mars-sim
-* Requires JDK 11 (or openjdk 11) for compiling binary

-For r4945,
-* Require JDK 8 (u77 or above) for compiling Java 8 compatible binary
-* Require JDK 9/10 for compiling Java 9/10 compatible binary

 ### JDK and JavaFX